Ginette Kolinka, the itinerary of an Auschwitz survivor

-Ginette Kolinka, a Holocaust survivor, was deported to Auschwitz in April 1944 at the age of 19, with her father, brother and nephew.
-The latter were assassinated upon the arrival of the convoy.
-Ginette, she is selected for work and she survives.
+Ginette Kolinka, a Holocaust survivor, was deported to Auschwitz in April 1944 at the age of 19, along with her father, brother and nephew.
+They were murdered when the convoy arrived.
+Ginette, on the other hand, is selected for work and she survives.
 For more than twenty years, she has been going to Auschwitz with groups of students.
-In October 2020, she is in Birkenau one last time.
+In October 2020, she is at Birkenau for the last time.
 She is accompanied by a journalist, Victor Matet and a comic book author, Jean-David Morvan.
-From this meeting is born an album Adieu Birkenau, in which Ginette Kolinka tells about her life before, during and after the Holocaust.
-The Shoah Memorial in partnership with the publisher Albin Michel, has created a traveling exhibition based on the comic strip.
-The exhibition, weaving links between the panels of the comic strip and the period documents, archives and photographs, places the journey of Ginette Kolinka in a broader history of the persecution of Jews in France during the Second World War.
+From this meeting is born an album Adieu Birkenau, in which Ginette Kolinka tells what was her life before, during and after the Holocaust.
+The Shoah Memorial in partnership with the publisher Albin Michel, has created from the comic strip, a traveling exhibition.
+The exhibition, weaving links between comic strips and period documents, archives and photographs, places Ginette Kolinka’s career in a broader history of the persecution of Jews in France during the Second World War.

 flag-fr